nick-jones/phircy/README.md

 # Phircy (Alpha)

-Phircy is an IRC client library, for PHP.
+Phircy is an IRC bot library, for PHP.

 It is built on top of [nick-jones/Phipe](https://github.com/nick-jones/Phipe), various [Phergie](https://github.com/phergie) components, and the